The First Ship Load Of Z Cars To The United States:

 Z Car #HLS30 00008: currently owned by Dr. Tom Bork and raced in Vintage Events.

-According to Nissan publications - HLS30 00013 was the first car released for public sale, but we have found no verification of that at this point in time.
+Z Car #HLS30 00013: According to Nissan publications HLS30 00013 was the first car released for public sale, it is currently owned by Rick Morgan.in CT

-Thus it would appear, at the present time, that Z Cars HLS30 00016 through HLS30 00036 would logically have been the twenty cars on that first shipload to the U.S.A..
+Thus it would appear, at the present time, that Z Cars HLS30 00009 through HLS30 00029 would logically have been the twenty Z Cars on that first shipload to the U.S.A..

 However, appearances can be misleading.
 There is a compounding factor at play here.
 Even though the chassis serial numbers are sequential - that does not mean that they came out of the production process in a sequential order.
 Some bodies were held up when assembly problems had to be fixed, and thus the cars could have been set aside for later repair and later completion.